netlify/remix-compute/README.md

 - `@netlify/remix-edge-adapter` - The Remix adapter for Netlify Edge Functions
 - `remix-edge-demo-site` - A demo site for testing the packages
 - `@netlify/hydrogen-edge-adapter` - The Hydrogen/Remix adapter for Netlify Edge Functions
-- `@netlify/hydrogen-netlify-plugin` - The Netlify Build Plugin for Hydrogen projects on Netlify
+- `@netlify/hydrogen-integration` - The Netlify build integration for Hydrogen projects on Netlify

 ## Installation